CarlosNZ/fig-tree-evaluator/README.md

 - `headers`: (object) -- any additional headers (such as authentication) required for the request
 - `returnProperty` (or `outputProperty`): (string) -- an object path for which property to extract from the returned data.
 E.g. if the API returns `{name: {first: "Bruce", last: "Banner"}, age: 35}` and you specify `returnProperty: "name.first`, the operator will return `"Bruce"` (Uses the same logic as the [objectProperties](#object_properties) internally)

 As mentioned in the [options reference](#available-options) above, a `baseEndpoint` string and `headers` object can be provided in the constructor.
 These are applied to all subsequent requests to save having to specify them in every evaluation.
-(Additional override `headers` can always be added to a specific evaluation, too.)
+(Additional/override `headers` can always be added to a specific evaluation, too.)

 e.g.
 ```js